pdy/AppTemplate/README.md

 $ cd StartApp
 $ make
 ````
-Then enter 'build' directory to access binaries.
+Then enter 'bin' directory to access binaries.